Creative Computing BSc (Hons)

-Pitching & Prototyping
+Pitching and Prototyping

 CoLAB 02 (Entrepreneurial Practice)

 Developing a strong sense of self and individual style is a big part of how a course can prepare you for the workplace.
-This module provides the space for you to define and communicate your individuality as a Designer and Coder, as well as highlight your specific skills and areas of speciality.
+This unit provides the space for you to define and communicate your individuality as a Designer and Coder, as well as highlight your specific skills and areas of speciality.

 This course offers the opportunity to study abroad for part of your second year.
 To find out more about studying abroad as part of your course please see the Study Abroad section:

-This includes digital artists and innovators such as London-based creative technology studio The Workers and interactive studio Running In The Halls; makers and spatial practitioners Between Art and Technology (BAT) Studio, world-renowned designers Jason Bruges Studio, and 3D pioneers ScanLAB Projects.
+This includes digital artists and innovators such as London-based creative technology studio The Workers and interactive studio Running In The Halls, makers and spatial practitioners Between Art and Technology (BAT) Studio, world-renowned designers Jason Bruges Studio, and 3D pioneers ScanLAB Projects.

 The course also has links to individuals and teams in the indie app and games development sector, as well as larger commercial entertainment and games design companies such as SONY Interactive Entertainment Europe, and Rockstar North.